 Talk To Your Doctor Before Discontinuing A Medication

-You can prevent or minimize the effects of discontinuation syndrome by talking to your doctor before stopping an antidepressant.
+Through patient education, you can prevent or minimize the effects of discontinuation syndrome by talking to your doctor before stopping an antidepressant.
 Your doctor can give you a specific schedule for reducing the medication gradually if you decide you aren't going to take it anymore.
 They can also let you know what to expect as you reduce your dosage.
 In some cases, they might strongly suggest that it isn't the best time to stop the medication.
 In any case, having a frank discussion with your doctor can help you prevent problems now and in the future.

 Talk To A Counselor To Resolve Your Mental Health Issues